nmfs-ost/noaa-fit-resources/_posts/2025-11-19-maintaining-software.md

   - developer resources

 ---
+*By Megsie Siple and the NOAA Fisheries Integrated Toolbox Committee*

 Congratulations, you have planted your software in the NOAA software ecosystem.
 It is functioning as it should, it looks great, and it’s producing fruits for the people who use it.